Blue Wizard Digital: Shell Shockers

-As of mid-2019, the game had almost 40 million players worldwide, and is one of the most popular .io games available online.
+As of late 2025, the game had hit 200 million players worldwide, and is one of the most popular .io games available online.

-Shell Shockers has been the target of some controversy, as it is commonly played by school students on Chromebooks provided by schools for educational purposes.
-However, Blue Wizard has also created many proxy domains, such as freegames.io, meaning that blocking it would not always help.
-Many other gaming platforms that also offer the browser-based game, such as CrazyGames, have therefore been blocked by American schools.

 Slayaway Camp

 "A puzzle game for people who hate puzzle games," Slayaway Camp is set at a summer camp that's been set upon by a serial killer.
 Its blocky chibi-like style of character art makes it "adorably gruesome" and perhaps more palatable for those who would otherwise shy away from a horror game.
 Originally released in 2016 for PC, its success led to a console port of the game in 2017, with releases for Xbox One and PS4.

 Kapalka has stated that one of his intentions in running Blue Wizard is to "find a way to make... puzzle games less boring, more viscerally exciting," and both Slayaway Camp and Friday the 13th: Killer Puzzle, another popular Blue Wizard camp-horror game, serve this goal.

 Slayaway Camp II: Netflix and Kill is in development and will be released on Steam at a currently unknown date.